-Mr. Evans stated on the second line where it refers to a pool use agreement, should refer to pool use agreement "and/or" boat use agreement instead of just "or."
-The same thing is on the next line where it should read "pool and/or boat."
-Relative to event logistics, Section 7.4, we raised that we have five calendar days prior to an event.
+Mr. Evans stated the second line referring to a Pool Use Agreement, should refer to Pool Use Agreement "and/or" Boat Use Agreement instead of just "or."
+The same thing is on the next line where it should read "Pool and/or boat."
+Relative to event logistics in Section 7.4, we raised that we have five calendar days prior to an event.
 They have to register or schedule these 15 days in advance, but then we give them a five-day window prior to the event to do certain things.
 Should we change that to 10 days prior to the event?
 They can schedule them a minimum of 15 days in advance.
 If they do not perform within that timeframe, then it opens that facility for someone else to use.
 If someone schedules an event for a weekend, if five days prior to that they fail to perform by either failing to submit a damage deposit or proof of insurance, that will preclude someone else from using that facility for that weekend.